Disclaimer: I do not own Transformers.

 Victory flashed through her processor, her energon sang, as she threw her helm back laughing at the pain and at the trophy she was about to tear from the glitch's chest, grasping for the burning ball of hot light that should be there—

 Her laughter cut off, her optics widened behind her visor, and she snapped her attention to the punctured hole.
 She hadn't missed.
 This was his spark chamber.
 There should be a spark.

-The low chuckle seemed to come from all around her with how tightly she had herself clawed to Fallback, and somehow in the eerie unease that flushed all the blur right out of her she tipped her helm back to hold the optics of the mech that even like this still seemed to tower over her.
+The low chuckle seemed to come from all around her because of how tightly she had herself clawed to Fallback.
+Somehow, in the eerie unease that flushed the blur right out of her, she tipped her helm back to hold the optics of the mech that even like this seemed to tower over her.

 Even with her claws in his chest.

 He somehow loomed, making every instinct inside her scream run.
 Because even insanity knows when something is just too crazy to believe.
 This was wrong.
 Oh so very wrong.